haoyuanz13/haoyuanz13.github.io/_pages/about.md

 -------------
 During my spare time after work, I love sports very much, including basketball, fitness, skiing and sleeping lol ...

-In addition, I enjoy reading and watching some detective-involved materials, such as some detective stories especailly brought by **[Keigo Higashino 东野圭吾](https://en.wikipedia.org/wiki/Keigo_Higashino)**, and the video **[《Signal》信号](https://zh.wikipedia.org/wiki/Signal_(%E9%9B%BB%E8%A6%96%E5%8A%87))** is highly recommended!
+In addition, I enjoy reading and watching some detective-involved materials, such as some detective stories especailly brought by **[Keigo Higashino 东野圭吾](https://en.wikipedia.org/wiki/Keigo_Higashino)**, and the video **[《Signal》](https://zh.wikipedia.org/wiki/Signal_(%E9%9B%BB%E8%A6%96%E5%8A%87))** is highly recommended!
 Welcome to show your ideas if you are also interested in those stuffs!

-Also, I am keep posting some good and interesting photos [here](https://haoyuanz13.github.io/portfolio/) and hope you will like some of them :)
+Also, I keep posting some good and interesting photos [here](https://haoyuanz13.github.io/portfolio/) and hope you will like some of them :)